-If an HGV is parked on the public highway, and there is no restriction (such as yellow lines), we have no power under civil parking enforcement to take action.
+If a HGV is parked on the public highway, and there is no restriction (such as yellow lines), we have no power under civil parking enforcement to take action.
 We do not have the power to move the vehicle on.

 If there is a single yellow line, we can only enforce when the restriction is in force.
 This is shown on the signs.

-Only the Police have the power to deal with vehicles which are parked dangerously or deemed to be a genuine obstruction.
+Only the Police have the power to deal with vehicles that are parked dangerously or deemed to be a genuine obstruction.
 In cases where there is a genuine danger or obstruction you should call 101.

 It is clear that the threat of a PCN is not sufficient deterrence to many drivers.
 The costs of a stay overnight in a 'truck stop' are not dissimilar from the charge that they may incur on-street.
 The level of the penalty charge is set by central government; we cannot deviate from this.